 Other information related to the actual operations made shall be presented as segment data.

 Segment data may contain nested segment data.

 Table 196 defines the relationship roles for the segment data.
+Table 197 defines the attributes for the segment data.